10 Tips For Hiking Your First 14er

 1. Start Early

-It's one of the most important rules of 14ers for reason.
-In Colorado, these storms roll in like clockwork after 12pm, even in the summer months.
+It's the most important 14ers rule for a reason.
+In Colorado, storms roll in like clockwork after 12pm, even in the summer months.
 Getting caught in a rain or lightning storm with no shelter on top of a mountain is dangerous.
-Leaving the trailhead by 6-7am is generally recommended for an average length hike to ensure you're off the summit in time.
+Plan to leave the trailhead by 6-7am for an average length hike to ensure you're off the summit in time.
 Most hikers estimate one hour per 1000 feet of elevation gain.

 2. Know Your Water Needs